neeshat-sh/Cricket-Player-Database-System/README.md

     2. Allow clubs to set player prices.
     3. Introduce features like bidding for players between clubs.
 ## Acknowledgments
-This project was developed as part of the coursework for Level 1 Term 2 of the CSE program at BUET.
+This project was developed as part of the coursework for CSE 108: Object Oriented Programming Language Sessional during my Level 1 Term 2 of the CSE program at BUET.